peterosterlund2/texel/readme.txt

 Compiling
 ---------

-Texel is build using the CMake build system.
+Texel uses the CMake build system.
 To compile Texel follow these steps, assuming you have access to a terminal environment:

 1. cd <directory_where_texel_was_unpacked>
 2. mkdir build